-In this analysis, we evaluated overuse of imaging for the evaluation of primary headache for 2019, 2020, and 2021.
+In this analysis, we examined overuse of imaging for the evaluation of primary headache for 2019, 2020, 2021, 2022 and 2023.
 It is important to study low-value care to reduce the use of unnecessary tests and treatment, reduce costs and improve patient safety by reducing exposure to unnecessary side effects and possible incidental findings.
-Using the combined data, overall rates for overuse fluctuated between 12.7-14.0% across the three-year period, with more overuse in older patients and a slightly higher male-to-female ratio.
-Overuse was also more common among Medicare FFS beneficiaries as compared to their non-FFS counterparts.
-It is unclear if overuse of imaging for evaluation of primary headache will continue to decrease or if it might "rebound" in future years.
-This highlights the need for continuous measurement and analysis to detect and/or monitor improvement over time and by provider.
+Overall rates for overuse fluctuated between 12.9-15.7% across the five-year period, with more overuse in older patients and a slightly higher male-to-female ratio.
+Overuse was also more common among Medicare FFS beneficiaries as compared to non-FFS counterparts.
+The ongoing incremental increase in overuse of imaging for evaluation of primary headache highlights the need for continuous measurement and analysis to detect and monitor performance over time.